 The District's investment policy allows management to invest funds in investments permitted under Section 218.415, Florida Statutes.
-Among other investments, the policy allows the District to invest in the State Board of Administration Local Government Surplus Trust Funds.

 NOTE C - CASH AND INVESTMENTS (CONTINUED)

 Interest Rate Risk

 The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.